brianpurkiss/misc-useful-links/wordpress.md

 # Misc

+[Github updater](https://github.com/afragen/github-updater) - use Git to easily update plugins and themes on any server

 Migrate websites: [Duplicator](https://wordpress.org/plugins/duplicator/) - easy turn key solution.
 Two part install works well on large sites.

 SMTP Email: [WP Mail SMTP by WPForms](https://wordpress.org/plugins/wp-mail-smtp/)

 Backups: Host provided backups are the best options.
 I haven't found any third party backups that I like (yet).

+[Better Search Replace](https://wordpress.org/plugins/better-search-replace/) - A small plugin for running a search/replace on your WordPress database.

+[Broken link checker](https://wordpress.org/plugins/broken-link-checker/) - Checks your blog for broken links and missing images and notifies you on the dashboard if any are found.

 # Plugins to avoid